Amazing 70-Year-Old Color Photos

 As absurd as it sounds, there is a kind of psychological truth to it -- having seen mostly black-and-white pictures of the world pre-1960 or so (I'm not counting Technicolor movies), I begin to imagine the past unfolding in monochrome.
 Every once in a while, though, a really old color photo made with some obscure, early color process will slip through and blow my mind.

 But rather than sending you off to pick through thousands of these photos on Flickr -- something of a laborious process -- we've compiled our favorites here.
 These are portraits almost as compelling as "Migrant Mother," but even more vivid -- almost hyper-real -- for their eye-popping color.
 (In fact, they hardly seem like historical photos at all.)
-For whatever reason, they've remained obscure until now, and we thought they deserved a little extra attention.

-"This husky member of a construction crew building a new 33,000-volt electric power line into Fort Knox is performing an important war service, Ft.
+As for the main image above: "This husky member of a construction crew building a new 33,000-volt electric power line into Fort Knox is performing an important war service, Ft.
 Knox, Ky.
 Thousands of soldiers are in training there, and the new line from a hydroelectric plant at Louisville is needed to supplement the existing power supply."
 1940

 A boilermaker at a Chicago train yard, 1942